mtopircean/essential-oils/README.md

 * FIXED BUGS:
 Several issues where identified during development, but most common:
-- while loops creating a continous loop through a portion of the code
+- while loops creating a continuous loop through a portion of the code
 - validation criteria was not initially considering empty strings
 - lower / upper case sensitivity was not consistently applied where needed
 - indentation errors where numerous but fixed